Windows Calculator: Windows 11

 In Windows 11, the Calculator app's user interface was modified to match the design of Windows 11 and a new settings page is present for users to toggle between the themes of the app without changing the operating system's theme.
 In 2021, Microsoft announced it would migrate the codebase of the Calculator app to C# in order to welcome more developers to contribute to the app.
 The community edition of Visual Studio can be easily configured to develop the source code.

+Windows Server

+The Windows 7 calculator remains the pre-installed default in Windows Server OS versions as of Windows Server 2025, long after Windows 10 made the Universal Windows Platform (UWP) calculator its default in 2015.
+It has all the same features that the Windows 10 LTSC calculator has.
+The UWP version is available for Windows Server through Microsoft Store or (on Windows Server 2025) with Windows Package Manager (winget install 9WZDNCRFHVN5).